Early Access to GLIOVAC/ERC1671

 Despite best efforts, it is not possible for all patients to participate in clinical trials.
 For that reason, ERC has established an early access program in a number of regions.

-In the U.S., patients interested in seeking Right-to-Try access to an ERC investigational product should talk to their physician.
+In the U.S., patients interested in seeking Right-to-Try (RTT) access to an ERC investigational product should talk to their physician.
 An eligible physician may request access to one of ERC’s investigational products by completing the ERC Right to Try Request Form.
-Requests for further information about how to apply for Right-to-Try or determine qualifications and capabilities required to administer ERC investigational product can be made to email@example.com
+For more information please contact Benjamin Freilich MD email@example.com

 In Australia, patients interested in seeking early access to an ERC investigational product under Category A of the TGA Special Access Scheme (SAS) should talk to their physician.
 An eligible physician may request access to one of ERC’s investigational products by completing the ERC Special Access Scheme Request Form.